mrmanc/mrmanc.github.io/links/index.md

 * [Situational Leadership Model](http://www.project-management-skills.com/situational-leadership-model.html)
 * [The Most Dangerous Leadership Traps — and the 15-Minute Daily Practice That Will Save You](http://firstround.com/review/the-most-dangerous-leadership-traps-and-the-15-minute-daily-practice-that-will-save-you/)
 * Some useful tips on training yourself to be more empathetic: [Stop Controling Your Reactions to Others' Behavior](http://blog.jbrains.ca/permalink/stop-controling-your-reactions-to-others-behavior) by J. B. Rainsberger
+* [How to make a sandwich](https://www.youtube.com/watch?v=P8sNSNkWFpc)—Dan North talking about how to deliver feedback (if you think it’s ‘good news, bad news, good news’, you should watch this)

 # Engineering Books